- PhD, Boston University

 - MA, Boston University

 - BA, Wesleyan University

-Internship: Boston Consortium in Clinical Psychology; Licensed Psychologist, Rhode Island.
+Internship: Boston Consortium in Clinical Psychology; Licensed Psychologist, Massachusetts and Rhode Island.

 Depression, anxiety, posttraumatic stress disorder, emotional reactivity and regulation dysfunction, reward learning, punishment learning

 My research centers on the identification of shared etiological mechanisms that underlie mood, anxiety, and trauma and stressor related disorders, and the translation of this knowledge into more effective psychotherapeutic and pharmacological interventions.
 My recent work has focused on enhancing understanding of anhedonia, associated reward system impairments, and emotional reactivity and regulation dysfunction across psychiatric disorders.
 In particular, I have investigated the presence and nature of these impairments across three conditions that are marked by deficits in reward responding/anhedonia (depression, posttraumatic stress disorder/PTSD, and schizophrenia).
 This includes research examining alterations in both the acquisition and extinction of reward learning, the relationship of these learning impairments to the clinical experience of anhedonia, and associations between reward learning and co-occurring nicotine dependence in these disorders.
 The transdiagnostic, phenotypic focus of my research is designed to promote the dissemination and application of new interventions across disorders and populations (e.g., depression, PTSD).

 Liverant, G. I., Sloan, D. M., Pizzagalli, D., Harte, C. B., Kamholz, B. W., Rosebrock, L., Cohen, A. C., Fava, M., & Kaplan, G. B. (2014).
 Associations among smoking, anhedonia, and reward learning in depression.
 Behavior Therapy.